DataGuys/CentralThreatIntelligence/README.md

 # Central Threat Intelligence (CTI) Solution

-# Disclaimer
+## Disclaimer

 ## **IMPORTANT**: This is **NOT** an official Microsoft product or solution.
 This project is a third-party custom implementation for centralizing threat intelligence across Microsoft security products.
-You assume all risk by implementing then maintaining this solution, consider this your warning.
+You assume all risk by implementing and maintaining this solution; consider this your warning

 ## Overview

 The Central Threat Intelligence (CTI) solution provides a unified platform for collecting, managing, and operationalizing threat intelligence across your organization's security ecosystem.
 It addresses the challenge of scattered threat intelligence by creating a centralized repository with automated distribution capabilities.

 A cyber threat intelligence platform serves as a centralized tool that collects, processes, and analyzes threat data from various sources, providing actionable insights into potential cyber risks.
 This solution implements this concept specifically for organizations using Microsoft security products.